The

 Today, tonight, and for ever.

-I am tired and I a stranger,
+I am tired and I

 Lead thou me to the land of angels;